CivicaDigital/NodeJsDojo/README.md

 Let's build on our server code so that multiple users can message each other.

-Replace the server code with the following and try running 2 instances of `client.js` alongside `server.js` simultaneously:
+Replace the server code with the following and try running 2 instances of `client.js` alongside `server.js` simultaneously.
+You can do this by pressing `Ctrl + \` to split the terminal into 3 separate sessions - one for the server, and two for the clients:

 ```javascript
 // server.js